 These insights are used to tailor and optimize campaigns in order to engage leads and turn them into paying customers.
 Results are compared to objectives in order to enhance processes and improve upcoming projects.
 In general, closed-loop marketing offers a methodical way to boost productivity and spur corporate expansion.

 The connection between sales and marketing has been increasingly tenuous in a modern organizational structure.
 Marketing tends to generate demand for the company, while sales work to turn that demand into revenue – but despite this, these teams rarely share data or have formal meetings with each other.

 Closed-loop marketing offers an end to this irrational division.
 The processes inherent in closed-loop marketing officially tie these two interconnected departments together through regular discussions and data sharing.

 This imparts benefits for both teams.
 Marketing teams can shift away from prioritizing campaigns that generate leads and directly tie their activities to revenue instead of aimlessly driving engagement.
 Sales teams will be able to learn more about their target audience, including who they are, how they previously engaged with the brand, and which items they’re most interested in buying, helping them have a more pointed dialogue with leads.

 Unifying the marketing and sales teams through a dedicated data-sharing process will create a wealth of benefits.
 For instance:

 These benefits make it clear that closed-loop marketing is essential to optimizing marketing performance.

-Closed-loop marketing has a strong focus on data – leading some sales and marketing leaders to begin searching for a technological solution that can bridge the gap between sales and marketing.
+Closed-loop marketing strongly focuses on data – leading some sales and marketing leaders to search for a technological solution to bridge the gap between sales and marketing.
 However, a technology-first approach may not be best.